Welcome to the Scan2Maintenance Quick Setup Guide.

 2. In the Open box, type cmd.

-3. Type net use x: /delete, where x: is the drive letter of the shared resource.
+3. Type net use x: /delete, where x: is the drive letter of the shared

 Disconnect from a mapped network drive